codeh4ck3r/awesome-security-architecture/README.md

 > - <a href="https://www.iso.org/standard/27001">ISO/IEC 27001 and 27002</a><br>
 > - <a href="https://zachman-feac.com/">Zachman Framework</a><br>
 > - <a href="https://cloudsecurityalliance.org/research/cloud-controls-matrix">Cloud Controls Matrix (CCM): Cybersecurity Control Framework for Cloud Computing</a><br>

+#### Blogs and Articles
+> - <a href="https://handbook.gitlab.com/handbook/security/architecture/review/">Security Architecture Review Process</a><br>
+> - <a href="https://cloudsecurityalliance.org/artifacts/security-guidance-v4/">Security Guidance for Critical Areas of Focus in Cloud Computing v4.0</a>
+> - <a href="https://www.claranet.com/us/blog/2021-04-01-security-architecture-review-cloud-native-environment">Security Architecture Review Of A Cloud Native Environment: Claranet</a>
+> - <a href="https://blog.bytebytego.com/archive?sort=new">Examples of Different Architectures</a>

 #### Checklists and Cheatsheets